Breadcrumbs

 - Funding awarded in: 2023

-- Science Leader(s): Lizenn Delisle, Julien Vignier
+- Principal Investigator(s): Lizenn Delisle, Julien Vignier

 Shellfish aquaculture production is rapidly growing worldwide and has been identified as one of the most environmentally sustainable sources of animal protein.
 Infectious diseases cost the global aquaculture industry more than NZ$10 billion every year and affect livelihoods.
 Climate change exacerbates disease outbreaks which are becoming more frequent and intense, constraining the expansion of shellfish production worldwide.
 A striking example is the Pacific oyster mortality syndrome driven by a virus that devastated the Pacific oyster industry globally, including in New Zealand where production was halved in 2010.
 With no therapeutic treatments the shellfish industry relies on selective breeding to mitigate disease.
 Despite being effective this approach may be slow to implement and hard to access.
 Recent research breakthroughs reveal the shellfish immune system can provide memory, opening the door to the use of vaccination, previously thought not to be possible in shellfish.